darraghoriordan/darragh-oriordan-com/src/pages/2021/02/10/avoid-rebuild-react-app-ci-environments/index.md

 This tells React to load our config file which will set the configuration object on the window object.

-Next wrap the object in an interface if using typescript
+Next wrap the configuration object in an interface if using typescript.
+You can skip some of this if using Javascript.

 ```typescript
 // These values will be sent to the client so do not add